March is Women's History Month!

 8. The Entrepreneur: Lisa Wong

 Born and raised in San Antonio, Lisa Wong is the brains and the brawn behind the locally (and nationally) renowned Rosario's restaurant brand.
-Wong opened her first restaurant (Lisa’s Mexican Restaurant) at age 18 with $7,000 of her college money.
+Wong opened her first restaurant (Lisa’s Mexican Restaurant) at age 18 with $7,000.
 Her vision as a restaurateur led her to open Rosario’s Mexican Café y Cantina in Southtown in 1992.
 Since, her work has been recognized by the New York Times, Washington Post, Southern Living, Bon Appétit, Gourmet, Hispanic Magazine, Texas Monthly, San Antonio Magazine and the San Antonio Express-News, to name just a few!
-We tend to agree with San Antonio Magazine when they awarded Wong the title of “Tex-Mex Goddess.”
+We’re inclined to agree with San Antonio Magazine’s designation of Wong as a “Tex-Mex Goddess.”

 These are just a few of the wonderful women who make up the Alamo City’s dynamic pool of incredible, hardworking women.
 Cheers to you!
 We recommend celebrating with a Rosario’s margarita (Thanks, Lisa Wong!).